mvolkmann/blog/src/migrating-from-react-to-htmx.md

 Unlike Next.js, the htmx library does not provide a framework for implementing API endpoints.
 This is both good and bad.
-The good side is that we can choose andy programming language and server framework.
+The good side is that we can choose any programming language and server framework.
 For example, we could use Go and the "Go Fiber" library.
 Or we could use Python and the Fast API, Flask, or Django libraries.